JosefinE7/MS3_book_club/README.md

 **Content**

+- The Start Bootstrap theme [Clean Blog](https://startbootstrap.com/theme/clean-blog) is responsible for almost all styling of the page as well as general layout.
+- The Python code is heavily modelled after the Code Institute Data Centric mini projects.

-- All the book description text is all taken from the Amazon reviews section of said book.
+* All the book description text is all taken from the Amazon reviews section of said book.

 **Media**